VishnuR3ddy/Restaurant-Management-System/README.md

 - Offer both Dine-in and To-Go options.
 - Analyze sales trends and customer preferences.

-## Installation
-1. Clone the repository.
-2. Set up the database schema provided in `/schema.sql`.
-3. Configure the database connection in `config.py`.
-4. Run the application using:
-    ```bash
-    python app.py
-    ```

 ## Restrictions
 This project is for academic purposes only and **cannot be used** or redistributed by others without permission.

-## License
-This project is licensed under the MIT License.

 ## Contact
 - **Contributors:** Vishnu Reddy